-- 24. The Trust will implement the core whistleblowing principles, as outlined in the 'Freedom to speak up report', to ensure that whistleblowing procedures are fair, clear and consistent.

-- 25. The Trust will implement a culture of change by ensuring the following principles are reflected in our ethos and values there will be a culture:

-- Of safety across the Trust and in the schools.

-- Where people feel confident with raising concerns.

-- Free from bullying.

-- Of visible leadership.

-- Of valuing staff.

-- Of reflective practice.

-- 26. By providing a clear procedure for mediating and resolving cases, as outlined below, the Trust will ensure that all cases are efficiently handled.
-This procedure includes:

-- How to raise and report concerns.

-- How investigations will be conducted.

-- How the Trust and schools will mediate and resolve disputes.

-- 27. The Trust will implement measures to support good practice by ensuring adherence to the following principles:

-- Offering relevant training to staff

-- Providing the necessary support to staff

-- Providing support to staff who are seeking alternative employment

-- Being transparent

-- Being accountable

-- Conducting an external review of any concerns raised, where necessary

-- Undertaking regulatory action as required

-- 28. We will ensure there are particular support measures in place for vulnerable groups by adhering to the following principles:

-- Ensuring non-permanent staff are taught, and receive training on, the same principles as permanent staff - Ensuring students and trainees are subject to all the safeguarding and whistleblowing principles - Ensuring staff from ethnic minorities are supported, as they may feel particularly vulnerable when raising concerns - Ensuring staff are empowered and protected, enabling them to raise concerns freely
+- 24. The Trust will implement the core whistleblowing principles, as outlined in the 'Freedom to speak up report', to ensure that whistleblowing procedures are fair, clear and consistent. - 25.
+The Trust will implement a culture of change by ensuring the following principles are reflected in our ethos and values there will be a culture: - Of safety across the Trust and in the schools. - Where people feel confident with raising concerns. - Free from bullying. - Of visible leadership. - Of valuing staff. - Of reflective practice. - 26.
+By providing a clear procedure for mediating and resolving cases, as outlined below, the Trust will ensure that all cases are efficiently handled.
+This procedure includes: - How to raise and report concerns. - How investigations will be conducted. - How the Trust and schools will mediate and resolve disputes. - 27.
+The Trust will implement measures to support good practice by ensuring adherence to the following principles: - Offering relevant training to staff - Providing the necessary support to staff - Providing support to staff who are seeking alternative employment - Being transparent - Being accountable - Conducting an external review of any concerns raised, where necessary - Undertaking regulatory action as required - Informing staff what protection is available to them if they report someone - Ensuring that alternative whistleblowing channels are in place for members of staff who feel unable to raise an issue with their employer - 28.
+We will ensure there are particular support measures in place for vulnerable groups by adhering to the following principles: - Ensuring non-permanent staff are taught, and receive training on, the same principles as permanent staff - Ensuring students and trainees are subject to all the safeguarding and whistleblowing principles - Ensuring staff from ethnic minorities are supported, as they may feel particularly vulnerable when raising concerns - Ensuring staff are empowered and protected, enabling them to raise concerns freely